-Tsuda College is a private, four year liberal arts college located in Tokyo.
+Tsuda University is a private, four-year liberal arts university for women.
 It was founded in 1900 by Umeko Tsuda who was one of the first Japanese women to study abroad and dedicated her life to the empowerment of women.
 Tsuda is one of the best known women's colleges in Japan and has played an important role in training women leaders in all fields for over a century.
 There are relatively few international students, so there are opportunities to become immersed in everday life with Japanese students.
 Tsuda students provide support to exchange students through a "big sisters" program.
 Exchange students can take part in variety of extra-curricular clubs such as culture, music and athletic clubs.

 Academic Program and Courses

 Please note that this exchange is only available to women.
 Students must

 The primary language of instruction at Tsuda University is Japanese.
 Intensive Japanese language classes are available as well as elective courses taught in English.
 Classes are kept small with a high level of individual attention.